Conformal symmetry

+Conformal symmetry is a property of spacetime that ensures angles remain unchanged even when distances are altered.
+If you stretch, compress, or otherwise distort spacetime, the local angular relationships between lines or curves stay the same.
+This idea extends the familiar Poincaré group —which accounts for rotations, translations, and boosts—into the more comprehensive conformal group.

-In mathematical physics, the conformal symmetry of spacetime is expressed by an extension of the Poincaré group, known as the conformal group.
-The extension includes special conformal transformations and dilations.
+Conformal symmetry encompasses special conformal transformations and dilations.
 In three spatial plus one time dimensions, conformal symmetry has 15 degrees of freedom: ten for the Poincaré group, four for special conformal transformations, and one for a dilation.

 Harry Bateman and Ebenezer Cunningham were the first to study the conformal symmetry of Maxwell's equations.
 They called a generic expression of conformal symmetry a spherical wave transformation.
 General relativity in two spacetime dimensions also enjoys conformal symmetry.

 Generators

 The Lie algebra of the conformal group has the following representation:

 where $M_{\mu\nu}$ are the Lorentz generators, $P_\mu$ generates translations, $D$ generates scaling transformations (also known as dilatations or dilations) and $K_\mu$ generates the special conformal transformations.

 Commutation relations

 The commutation relations are as follows:

 other commutators vanish.
 Here $\eta_{\mu\nu}$ is the Minkowski metric tensor.

 Additionally, $D$ is a scalar and $K_\mu$ is a covariant vector under the Lorentz transformations.